 The Committee will hear the principals directly involved and faculty members, students, or other persons who have immediate knowledge of the situation.
-The hearing will be audio recorded.
-Both parties will have access to all written materials used and are entitled to hear all oral presentations at the meeting.
+Both parties will have access to all written materials used.
 Immediately after the hearing, the Committee will convene to decide upon a recommended course of action.
 The BSW Program Director will ensure that the Dean of the School of Social Work is provided with a written statement of the committee's recommended course of action within two academic days after the hearing.
 The Dean will review the recommendation, render the final decision, and notify the principals in the grievance of the final decision in writing within five academic days after receiving the committee's recommendation.
 A copy of the final decision will be provided to the BSW Program Director and a copy will be placed in the student's file.

 - Step 3: In the event of dissatisfaction with the final decision or procedures, the student has the right to review the decision with the Dean of the School of Social Work.
 The request for review must be made in writing and within one academic week of the notification of the decision. - Step 4: The student has the right to appeal by writing a letter to the Academic Appeals Board of the University.
-The written appeal and supporting material may be filed in the Portland State University Office of Student Affairs.

-Step 5: Results of this appeal go to the Academic Appeals Board (AAB) and must be shared with the Dean
+The written appeal and supporting material may be filed in the Portland State University Office of Student Affairs. - Step 5: Results of this appeal go to the Academic Appeals Board (AAB) and must be shared with the Dean